 The structure and dynamics of ecological communities can vary tremendously across biomes.

-A biome is the community of animals and plants that have certain traits in the response to the environment they live in.
+A biome is a community of animals and plants that have certain traits in the response to the environment they live in.
 This is crucial: pollinator communities in the Mediterranean are different from those in Central Europe.
-They have different life-histories and needs.
+They have different life histories and needs.
 They react differently to environmental changes.
-On the other hand, conservation measures or agro-ecological schemes like flowering strips for pollinators look very similar throughout different European regions.
+On the other hand, conservation or agroecological measures like flower strips look very similar throughout different European regions.

-However, Professor Herrera focussed on the proportion of wild bees to honey bees foraging on 200 different plant species between 1963 and 2017.
+Anyway: Professor Herrera focussed on the proportion of wild bees to honey bees foraging on 200 different plant species between 1963 and 2017.
 He analysed studies with wild plants and crops from 13 countries in the Mediterranean basin.
 He found that the proportion of bees visiting plants shifted significantly towards honey bees.
 In 1963, bee visitors of both wild and farmed plants were mainly wild bees (84% and 76%, respectively).
-In 2017, the proportion almost levelled out: 59% of the bees visiting wild plants were wild bees and 41% honey bees.
+In 2017, the proportion almost leveled out: 59% of the bees visiting wild plants were wild bees and 41% honey bees.
 On crops, only 44% were wild bees, while the majority of the bees (56%) were honey bees.
 This adds to the public impression that bees equal honey bees.

 Pollinator decline not represented by honey bees

 To be honest, these numbers concern me.
 The situation may be worse, considering that Northern Africa and the Middle East are not well represented by the published studies.
-I wonder how many information may be hidden in Arabic or other languages.
+I wonder how much information may be hidden in Arabic or other languages.
 In addition, also European Mediterranean countries aren’t that well studied: from the research Herrera analysed, 159 studies were done in Spain.
 Fair enough, Spain is also the country with the highest number of bee species in Europe.
 But already number 2 on the list, Italy, is represented by only 59 studies and number 3, Greece with 15.

 Even those who still call honey bees the “most important” pollinator, recognize that it’s not the most endangered one.
 Spain had almost 3 million honey bee colonies in 2018, compared to 2.4 million in 2003.
-To a different extent, this trend is the same in other countries in Europe.
-According to the European Commission, the only member states with declining numbers of honey bee colonies are the UK, Luxembourg and Cyprus.
-Well, though the UK isn’t a member of the EU anymore… Anyway, the general trend is that the number of honey bee colonies increases throughout Europe.
+This trend is the same in other countries in Europe.
+According to the European Commission, the only member states with declining numbers of honey bee colonies are the UK, Luxembourg, and Cyprus.
+Unfortunately, when writing this, the UK isn’t a member of the EU anymore… Anyway, the general trend is that the number of honey bee colonies increases throughout Europe.
 This also makes clear that the pollinator decline isn’t represented by honey bees.